SubDisc/SubDisc/README.md

 sometimes numeric, Cortana is able to deal with targets consisting of multiple attributes, in a setting called Exceptional Model Mining.

-SubDisc was previously developped under the name Cortana.
+SubDisc was previously developed under the name Cortana.

 ![screenshots](manual/cortana-screenshots.png)